Jericho/StrongGrid/README.md

 await warmupEngine.PrepareWithNewIpAddressesAsync(howManyAddresses, subusers, CancellationToken.None).ConfigureAwait(false);
 ```

 **End of warmup process:** When the process is completed, the IP pool is deleted and the warmed up IP address(es) are returned to the default pool.
-You can subsequently invoke the `client.Mail.SendAsync(...)` method to send your emails.
+You can subsequently invoke the `strongGridClient.Mail.SendAsync(...)` method to send your emails.

 ## License
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bhttps%3A%2F%2Fgithub.com%2FJericho%2FStrongGrid.svg?type=large)](https://app.fossa.io/projects/git%2Bhttps%3A%2F%2Fgithub.com%2FJericho%2FStrongGrid?ref=badge_large)